cisco7507/LangId-mr/langid_service/docs/PIPELINE.md

      - We run cheap EN vs FR "scoring" passes and pick the better of the two.
      - We record the decision as method **`fallback`**.

+Each branch stamps a `detection_method` that is propagated to the API response (`autodetect`, `autodetect-vad`, or `fallback`), and the full gate payload is mirrored under `raw.lang_gate` for debugging.
 The *final* language that the service returns in the top-level JSON is the result of this gate, not necessarily the first guess from the model.

 ### 2.4 Transcription